jenkinsci/violation-comments-to-github-plugin/README.md

 Available in Jenkins [here](https://wiki.jenkins-ci.org/display/JENKINS/Violation+Comments+to+GitHub+Plugin).

+## Notify Jenkins from Bitbucket Server

 You will need to the **pull request id** for the pull request that was built.

+* You may trigger with a [webhook](https://confluence.atlassian.com/bitbucketserver/managing-webhooks-in-bitbucket-server-938025878.html) in Bitbucket Server.
+And consume it with [Generic Webhook Trigger plugin](https://github.com/jenkinsci/generic-webhook-trigger-plugin) to get the variables you need.

-You may want to have a look at [Generic Webhook Trigger plugin](https://github.com/jenkinsci/generic-webhook-trigger-plugin) or [GitHub Pull Request Builder Plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+pull+request+builder+plugin), it provides the environment variable `ghprbPullId`.
+* Or, trigger with [GitHub Pull Request Builder Plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+pull+request+builder+plugin), it provides the environment variable `ghprbPullId`.

+## Merge

-You must perform the merge before doing the analysis for the lines to match the lines in the pull request.
+**You must perform the merge before build**.
+If you don't perform the merge, the reported violations will refer to other lines then those in the pull request.
+The merge can be done with a shell script like this.

 ```
-Shell script build step
+echo ---
+echo --- Merging from $FROM in $FROMREPO to $TO in $TOREPO
+echo ---
 git clone $TOREPO
 cd *
 git reset --hard $TO